 Lens Mounts

 The E9 lens mounting system is designed for full-frame image sensors.
-It can support both manual and active lens mounts, where the lens can be controlled by SLOW.
+It supports both manual and active lens mounts, the latter of which can be controlled by SLOW.

-The E9 ships with the manual Nikon F/G as standard.
+The E9 ships with the manual Nikon F/G lens mount as standard.
 Other types of mounts are available as options.

 Lens mounts are interchangeable in the field and retain their flange distance for mounting / remounting.
 Correct flange distance is shimmed at the factory for each lens mount when paired with an E9.

-For additional lens mounts ordered after the camera ships, an initial back-focus by users might be necessary for that new mount, but should only need to be performed once.
+For additional lens mounts ordered after the camera ships, an initial backfocus by users might be necessary for that new mount.

 Data ports for active mounts are located above the sensor and spring loaded on the lens mount itself.
 These ports are only enabled when an active lens mount is present, the E9 will autodetect this.

 The internal shutter to the E9 is controlled via the SLOW software.
 Its primary function is for black referencing the sensor.
-It can also be used to protect the sensor during lens or lens mount changes, by closing it manually via the SLOW software..
+It can also be used to protect the sensor during lens or lens mount changes, by selectively closing it via the SLOW software.

 Do not attempt to physically restrict the movement of the shutter in anyway.